Healthy Homes Assessment Te Mata Hills

 Ventilation Te Mata Hills

-Each liveable space in the rental property should have at least one openable windows or an exterior door to offer natural airflow.
-In addition, humid areas such as kitchens or bathrooms should be equipped with an externally vented extractor to take moisture away.
+Each living space within the rental property should contain at minimum one open windows or an exterior door to provide natural airflow.
+Additionally, areas with high moisture areas such as kitchens or bathrooms should be equipped with an externally vented extractor to eliminate moisture.

 building ventilation inspections